Macau, Las Vegas of the East

 Earlier this year, it was revealed that Macau casino revenues hit a record $38 Billion in 2012.
 In December alone, Macau properties took in a record $3.5 Billion.
 These massive revenues reinforce the fact that Macau is not just the Las Vegas of the East but rather it is the new world leader in casinos gambling.

+Until Western-style casino games were introduced in the 20th century, only Chinese games were played, the most popular being Fan-Tan.
 At present, there are 33 casinos in Macau.
 Twenty-three of these properties are on the Macau Peninsula and the other 10 are on Taipa Island.
 Up until 2002, the government held a monopoly on the casino industry and did not allow outside casino corporations the right to built a casino property in Macau.
 In 2002, the Macau government ended their monopoly on casinos and allow six new corporations to build casinos.
 This change in policy would ultimately lead to explosive casino growth and turn Macau into the “Las Vegas of the East.”

-Gambling is illegal in China, even if you gamble on an online casino at home could get yourself into trouble with the authority.
+Gambling is illegal in China, even if you gamble on an online casinos at home could get yourself into trouble with the authority.
 So, Macau, being just 1 hour boat ride away from Shenzhen, has become the one stop gambling destination of the Chinese nation.

 Several major players in the US casino industry have setup shops in Macau thanks to relaxed government regulations.
 The largest of those being the Venetian.
 The Venetian Macau opened in 2007 and instantly became the largest casino property in the world as well as the largest single structure hotel in all of Asia.
 The property boasts over 10.5 Million square foot of space that includes over 546,000 square ft. for the casino alone.
 In addition, the 3,000 room hotel makes it one of the largest casino resort properties in the world.